-Some theorists up hold that sense perception is a conscious way in which we relate to the world while thought tends to occupy unconsciously.
-The mind with all its functioning in thinking seems to be a different kind of thing from consciousness.
-It is not as if there is a subjective state occurring when one deliberates, it is not as if there is something it is like to deliberate or produce a thought which one can be aware of.
-But when someone steps on my hand for instance, I feel pain.
-This is because there is something that it is like to be in pain and I have certainly been aware of the experience before.
+Some theorists (Chalmers, 1997; Negel, 1974) uphold that sense perception is a conscious way in which individuals relate to the world while thought tends to occur unconsciously.
+The mind with all its functioning (in its thinking process) seems to be a different kind of mental activity from consciousness.
+It is as if there is a subjective state occurring when one deliberates, it is as if there is something it is like to deliberate or produce a thought which one can be aware of.
+But when someone steps on another's hand for instance, they feel pain.
+This is because there is something that it is like to be in pain since such experience has been had by, at least someone else before.
 On the other hand, there is something it is like to eat a plat of chocolate cake.
-Further more, I can tell the difference between being in pain and eating a plate of chocolate cake; the second is pleasurable while the first is not.
+Furthermore, onecan tell the difference between being in pain and eating a plate of chocolate cake; the second is pleasurable while the first is not.

-The whole idea seems pleasurable when I apply it to myself and the experiences of my thoughts, deliberations and perceptions.
-The whole scenario becomes problematic when we try to claim consciousness for someone other than our self.
-I might know that I feel pain when I am stepped upon and that I feel good when I am eating a plate of chocolate cake, what bearing does these personal experiences have on you?
-Perhaps for all I know, you may have the sensation of eating chocolate cake when I step on your hand and perhaps, when you eat cake you feel pain and wince.
+The whole idea seems pleasurable when it's applied to oneself and the experiences of their thoughts, deliberations and perceptions.
+However, the whole scenario becomes problematic when we try to claim consciousness for someone other than our selves.
+One might know what pain feels like when they are stepped on by mistake.
+They may also know what a god sensation is like when they eat a plate of chocolate cake.
+The question however is; what bearing do these personal experiences have on an individual?
+Perhaps one can never tell.
+An individual may have the sensation of eating chocolate cake when he is stepped on or they may perhaps, feel pain and wince when they eat a plate of cake.
 The real question here is "can anyone from the first person perspective, know about someone else's consciousness?
-Science can explain how the brain works but it can not account for or explain how you feel.
-If and when we treat other people as if we are certain about their consciousness, we will be making misguided assumptions
+Science can explain how the brain works but it cannot account for or explain, how individuals feels accurately at one point in time.
+If and when we treat other people as if we are certain about their consciousness or conscious state, we will be making misguided assumptions.

 A renowned researcher who had written extensively in the area of consciousness is expected to know a lot about consciousness and how it relates with other people.
-But the truth is that, all the knowledge about consciousness may never really arm us with the knowledge about what is going on inside the head of the researcher nor can he claim to know what is inside the mind of the other person.
+But the truth is, all the knowledge about consciousness may never really arm us with the knowledge about what is going on inside the head of the researcher nor can he claim to know what is inside the mind of the other persons.
 This dilemma in philosophy is generally known as the problem of other minds (Chalmers, 1997).
 That one has the knowledge of what is going on in his mind is no premise from where such persons can claim to know or have any proper way of having access to the activities in the mind of others.
-The truth is, we may never known for sure whether the people in question have minds or not.
+The truth therefore is; we may never know for sure whether the people in question have minds or not.